Fitzgerald-Porthmouth-Koenigsegg/Plangothic-Project/README.en.md

 ## License
 This font is derived from Source Han Sans and released under the SIL Open Font License.
 See [LICENSE.txt](LICENSE.txt) for details.

 All the fonts under the project can be used by any individual, enterprise or team for free.
-Please note that it is strictly forbidden to use the reserved names “Plangothic” and “遍黑” when making modified versions, and the modified versions must be released under the SIL Open Font License.
+Please note that it is strictly forbidden to use the reserved names "Plangothic" and "遍黑" when making modified versions, and the modified versions must be released under the SIL Open Font License.

 It is strictly prohibited for any individual, enterprise or team to sell the font file (including but not limited to selling the font file separately, bundling it with other fonts, or asking for payment to use the font, etc.).
 If you have paid for this font, please report immediately and assist the relevant judicial authorities if necessary.